Athaodam/plantplanetplatecambodia/README.md

 **Ashley Thuthao Keng Dam (they/them/theirs)**
 Ashley Thuthao Keng Dam is a Khmer and Vietnamese American medical anthropologist, ethnobotanist, and food writer.
-As a National Geographic Society explorer, Thao
+As a National Geographic Society explorer, Thao was able to expand upon their doctoral research on the curative cuisines of Cambodia.

 **Muneezay Jaffery (she/her/hers)**